NucleusEngineering/serverless/.journey/02-extend.neos.md

 Now, it's time to make some changes to the code.

-You may now attempt to **implement the above code changes yourself** for which you should have a good understanding of the Go programming language.
-If you choose to do so, you should stop reading now and give it your best shot.
+<walkthrough-info-message>You may now attempt to **implement the above code changes yourself** for which you should have a good understanding of the Go programming language.
+If you choose to do so, you should stop reading now and give it your best shot.</walkthrough-info-message>

 Alternatively, you can **use a prebuilt library** to accomplish the same.
 If that's more your cup of tea, go hit 'Next' and proceed to the next section.jjourney.svg